yayaneath/GeoGrasp/README.md

 # GeoGrasp - PACKAGE UNDER CONSTRUCTION!
 Geometry-based method for computing grasping points on 3D point clouds.

-We are still working on refactoring the code and making it more clear.
-However, in its current state, the package already works.
-It has the following dependecies:
+We are still working on improving the code efficiency and readability.
+Moreover, we will add more use cases with real robots.
+Nevertheless, in its current state, the package already works so a pair of grasping points can be computed for any given 3D point cloud.
+The repo is a ROS package with the following dependecies:

 - ROS Kinetic
 - PCL 1.7